Deontay Wilder

 Deontay Leshun Wilder (/ˈwaɪldər/ WYLE-dər; born October 22, 1985) is an American professional boxer.
 He held the World Boxing Council (WBC) heavyweight title from 2015 to 2020.
 By winning the title, Wilder became the first American world heavyweight champion since 2007, which was the longest period of time in boxing history without an American heavyweight champion.

 Wilder had a late start to boxing, taking up the sport at 20 years of age.
 As an amateur, he won a bronze medal in the heavyweight division at the 2008 Olympics.
-This led to his nickname of "the Bronze Bomber", which Wilder coined after Joe Louis, who was known by the nickname of "the Brown Bomber".
+This led to his nickname of "the Bronze Bomber," which Wilder coined after Joe Louis, who was known by the nickname of "the Brown Bomber."

 Wilder is known for his exceptional punching power, and has been described as one of the hardest punchers in boxing history.
-His knockout-to-win percentage stands at 97.72%, the highest in heavyweight history, with 20 of his knockouts (48%) in the first round.
+His knockout-to-win percentage stands at 95.55%, the highest in heavyweight championship history, with 20 of his knockouts (48%) in the first round.
 He is a three-time winner of the Premier Boxing Champions Knockout of the Year award (2016, 2017, 2019) and a winner of the Ring magazine Knockout of the Year award (2019).